Getting to Know Peaks Island, Maine

 "Peaks Island Tours has been offering its highly praised tours to local area daytrippers, “people from away”(a Maine term), and islanders returning to their roots for six years.
 It has always provided a money back satisfaction guarantee and much to its delight it has never returned a dime.
 We look forward to being your host!"

-Bicycle rentals from $5/hour to $15/day.
 Brad's & Wyatt's Bikes does not have its own web site, but this link goes to a review.
+It includes the hours and the phone number to call for rates.

 "Since 1986 Maine Island Kayak Co has provided unusual journeys, structured courses, and great trips among outer islands of the world.
 And we’re always up to interesting things - so make sure to check our calendar and events area for great events..."